 Having a different perspective on your organisation or accounting team can unveil issues that may not have been visible to you or others.
 You may need to revisit job descriptions and their specifications, or combat problems within the organisation such as lack of communication, discrimination, or policy breaches.
 After shining a light on any issues, it is then possible to build a process to rectify them, shaping the workplace improving morale and engagement, and ultimately reducing turnover as a result.

-Exit interviews, depending on how they are conducted, can conclude the employment relationship in a professional manner, leaving the departing employee with a positive experience helping to ensure no bridges are burned.
+Exit interviews, depending on how they are conducted, can conclude the employment relationship in a professional manner, leaving the departing employee with a positive experience and helping to ensure no bridges are burned.
 They can also identify certain trends and patterns over time as to the reasons why people are leaving the business.
-Perhaps turnover is higher in some areas of the accounting department more so than other teams?
-Is the salary you’re offering for some positions in line with accounting roles in other Sydney based organisations?
+Perhaps turnover is higher in some areas of the accounting department more so than in other teams.
+Is the salary you’re offering for some positions in line with accounting roles in other Sydney-based organisations?
 Understanding the reasons for leaving and any recurring trends allows you the opportunity to do something about them and possibly improve your recruitment process.

 A company’s ‘bottom line’ is underpinned by productivity and at the epicentre of this are its people.
 Enhance retention and you will raise performance, reduce absenteeism, eradicate the cost of recruiting and onboarding new employees, and potentially prevent litigation issues.